grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 * Connection #0 to host docker.registry.htb left intact
 ```

-As the Repository and Tags seems to be bolt-image and latest, let's try pulling a list of Blobs and see what's in there.
+As the Repository and Tags seems to be *bolt-image* and *latest*, let's try pulling a list of Blobs and see what's in there.
 ```
 kali@back0ff:~/Documents/HTB-Labs/Registry$ curl -v -X GET -k https://docker.registry.htb/v2/bolt-image/manifests/latest --basic --user admin:admin
 Note: Unnecessary use of -X or --request, GET is already inferred.